Disclaimers: See Part 1

-Xena shut her eyes, disturbed by the truthful comments.
-She was the cause of the quagmire that plagued Japa and was compliant to be reminded everyday, whether by her own accord, or others.
+Disturbed by the truthful comments, Xena shut her eyes.
+She was the cause of the quagmire that plagued Japa, and was compliant to be reminded everyday, whether by her own accord, or others.
 For this was why she had to lay down her life.

 "Yes.
-It's forbidden to let women become a Samurai.
-They can defend their father's and husband's homes, but they can not become one of us."
+It's forbidden to let females become a Samurai.
+They can defend their father's and husband's homes, but they cannot become one of us."

-The bard was unsettled by the comment.
+Gabrielle grew unsettled by the assertion.
 "That's unfair.
-Do you share those beliefs fully as well?"
+Do you share those beliefs as well?"

-Zicalus snatched the last piece of nut bread from the platter.
-"No, I believe women should be cater to and treated equally to their counterparts."
+Zicalus snatched the last portion of nut bread from the platter.
+"No, I believe women should be catered to and treated equally to their counterparts."

-He brought his hand to Gabrielle's mouth to feed her the baked snack and she opened it, receiving the tasteless bread.
-Zicalus liked that Gabrielle was accepting the dessert while the Amazon wondered why she was letting the Samurai feed her.
-It's still true that she felt alone and hurt for what transpired between her and Xena.
-However, she took comfort in Zicalus' attentiveness.
-She hadn't noticed her raven haired former fiancee was opening her cerulean irises.
+He brought his hand to Gabrielle's mouth to serve her the baked snack and she opened it, receiving the delicious bread that was tasteless to her.
+Zicalus liked that Gabrielle was accepting the dessert, while the cropped blonde wondered why she was letting the Samurai feed her.
+It was still true that she felt hurt for what transpired between her and Xena.
+Taking comfort in Zicalus' attentiveness, she hadn't noticed her soul mate was opening her cerulean irises to espy them.

 Xena was unprepared for the sight that graced her.
 Atop the upper deck, Gabrielle was partaking in eating from Zicalus' hand.
-Envious fury invaded Xena while she looked upon Gabrielle's shy smiling countenance.
+Envious fury invaded her as she looked upon Gabrielle's shy, smiling countenance.

 "Forgive me."
 Gabrielle apologized.

-It was all she could say as her gaze locked with Xena's, until the tall woman broke it by whirling around.
+That was all she could say whilst her gaze locked with Xena's, until the tall woman broke it by whirling around.

-"You will obey her commands and that is an order." the Shogun declared.
+"You will obey her commands and that is an order!"
+The Shogun enjoined.

-The two hundred men grumbled amongst themselves as an incensed Xena spoke.
-"I'm here to not only aid y'all in liberating Japa of Yodoshi, but also to cull out the best from the worse."
+The two hundred men grumbled amongst themselves when an incensed Xena spoke, "I'm here to not only succor y'all in liberating Japa of Yodoshi, but to cull out the best from the worse, too!"

-"Who are you to decide?" a Samurai inquired.
+"Who are you to decide?"
+A Samurai irately questioned.

 When the inquiring Samurai unsheathed his katana, Harukata stalked farther away from the forthcoming action, concurring that some examples had to be made.

-"I didn't think you would show." he said as Koska settled beside him.
+"Didn't think you would show."
+He stated, once Koska settled beside him.

 "I wasn't, but I knew you'd be here and I wanted to apologize for my conduct yesterday."

-"All is forgiven." the Shogun responded.
-"Is that all, or did curiosity bring you too?"
+"All is forgiven."
+The Shogun responded.
+"Is that all, or did curiosity bring you, also?"

-Koska smiled at Harukata's knowing inquisitiveness while Xena twirled her blade twice and then engaged the Samurai, making short work of him by sweeping his feet.
+Koska smiled at Harukata's knowing inquisitiveness, while Xena twirled her blade twice and engaged the Samurai, making short work of him by sweeping his feet.

-Without warning, another warrior entered the fray, swinging his katana towards Xena's neck, but she deflected it and swirled their enjoined blades, causing him to lose his grip.
+Without warning, another warrior entered the fray, swinging his katana towards Xena's neck, but she obstructed it and swirled their joined blades, causing him to lose his grip.
 Unarmed and defenceless, Xena did a jump kick, knocking him down as well.
-A third Samurai stepped to the challenge.
+Next, a third Samurai stepped to the challenge.

-"Xena Sama is amazing." the blue armored Zicalus peered over the upper deck's railing, watching the Warrior Princess use a roundhouse kick to his fellow companion's temple.
+"Xena Sama is amazing."
+The blue armored Zicalus peered over the top deck's railing, watching the Warrior Princess use a roundhouse kick to his fellow companion's temple.
 "I'm surprised he didn't fall from that attack."

-Seeing Xena smack the Samurai on his rear with the flat side of her sword, Gabrielle determined.
-"She's toying with them."
+Seeing Xena smack the Samurai on his rear with the flat side of her sword, Gabrielle determined what she was doing, "She's toying with them."